sb-ncbr/dareg-api/README.workflows.deployment.md

         # Oneprovider, can be arbitrary.
         openfaas_activity_feed_secret: <choose-your-secret> # will be used later
         ```
-9. Edit ./hosts with proper values.
-This section is just illustrative, add your own values
+8. Edit ./hosts with proper values.
+This section is illustrative, add your own values
     - ```
         # This is the ansible inventory host file.
 Replace the IP
         # addresses accordingly.